helm/community/hips/hip-00xx-sequencing.md

 At a high level, this HIP proposes the following
 - Ability for chart authors to specify how to sequence deployment of **resources within a single chart**
 - Ability for chart authors to specify how to sequence **subcharts within a parent chart**
-- Ability for Helm operators and tool developers to enable sequencing behaviour using `--wait` CLI flag and `Wait` SDK boolean parameter respectively
+- Ability for Helm operators and tool developers to enable sequencing behaviour using `--wait=ordered` CLI flag and `WaitStrategy=ordered` SDK parameter respectively

 The HIP only targets resources deployed in the Helm install phase.
 Resources deployed as hooks are not sequenced using changes proposed here.
 Any sequencing of hooks will still rely on using `"helm.sh/hook-weight"` annotations.
 Annotations added to resources in hooks will be ignored.